juliansangillo/backup/README.md

 ```bash
 backup [-d] [-q] schedule [-h]
 ```
-This will add a cron job on your machine which will run `backup start` at a regular interval.
-It will also pipe the output to a custom command.
+This will add a cron job on your machine which will run `backup -q start` at a regular interval.
+It can also pipe the output to a custom command.
 This is useful in sending yourself the output logs by email or notification.
 The output command must support taking input from stdin.
 The cron time and output command can be specified in the conf.
 This will error if the cron job already exists.

 ### Show
 ```bash